clappr/clappr/README.md

 #### controls
 > Default value: `true`

-Use to enable or disable the [video tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) controls property.
+Use to enable or disable the [HTML5 video tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) controls.

 #### crossOrigin
 > Default value: `use-credentials`

-Use to set one of the possible values supported on video tag.
+Use to set one of the possible values supported on the HTML5 video tag.

 See more about the video tag crossOrigin attribute [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video).

 #### playInline
 > Default value: `true`

-Enable or Disable the [video tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) playInline attribute.
+Enable or Disable the [HTML5 video tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) playInline attribute.

 #### externalTracks
 An array of tracks.
 Each track must have the attributes `src`, `lang` and `label`.
 The attribute `kind` on track object is optional because of the default value `subtitles`.